PCMSolver/pcmsolver/doc/users/input.rst

 The classical charge distribution can be specified by giving a molecular geometry in the molecule section and an additional point multipoles distribution in the charge distribution section.
-The ``run_pcm.x`` executable has to be compiled for a standalone run with:
+The ``run_pcm`` executable has to be compiled for a standalone run with:

 .. code-block:: bash

-   python pcmsolver.py -x molecule.inp
+   python go_pcm.py -x molecule.inp

 where the ``molecule.inp`` input file looks like: